-Kota Kinabalu Airport, which is located in the other half of the country’s apple, namely the eastern part, can be reached from SabihaGökçen Airport to Hamad (Doha) International Airport and Kuala Lumpur Airport in an average of 17 hours.
-You can reach the center, which is 8 kilometers north of Kota Kinabalu, Malaysia’s second busiest airport, by buses departing from the airport.
-In Kota Kinabalu, the bus network is frequently used for public transportation, and the surrounding islands can be visited by ferry.
-From Kota Kinabalu, you can choose direct domestic flights of 2 and a half hours to Kuala Lumpur, the capital on the other half of the apple.
+The other half of the country's apple, namely Kota Kinabalu Airport, which is located in the eastern part of the country, can be reached from Sabiha Gökçen Airport as 2 connecting journeys in an average of 17 hours, including Hamad (Doha) International Airport and Kuala Lumpur Airport.
+From Kota Kinabalu, which is the second busiest airport in Malaysia, the center, which is 8 kilometers north, can be reached by airport buses.
+The bus network is frequently used for public transport in Kota Kinabalu, and the surrounding islands can be visited by ferry.
+Direct domestic flights of 2 and a half hours can be preferred to go from Kota Kinabalu to the capital city of Kuala Lumpur on the other half of the apple.

-Keep in mind that the Rainforest World Music Festival, held in the sparkling world of the city of Sarawak, the Deepavali Light Festival, one of the most colorful festivals in the country in November, the Dragon Boat Festival in June, the Borneo Gawai Harvest Festival, the Formula 1Malaysian Grand Prix based on the race calendar are ideal periods to go to Malaysia.
+Remember; Rainforest World Music Festival held in the glittering world of Sarawak city, the country's most colorful Deepavali Light Festival in November, Dragon Boat Festival in June, Borneo Gawai Harvest Festival, Malaysian Grand Prix Formula 1 races according to the race calendar, perfect to go to Malaysia at pinpoint times. .